theme-ontology/theming/README.md

 Any publicly known narrative that can be referenced and analyzed may be a "story" in this project.
 To be admissible, a story entry must merely:

-- Be unambiguously identifiable from the data entered, chiefly its date and title.
+- Unambiguously identify a story from the data entered, chiefly by date and title.
-- Be obtainable to anyone who wishes to review the themes of it.
+- Indicate a story that's obtainable to anyone who wishes to review the themes of it.
-- Carry a reasonable expectation that the previous conditions will continue to hold for a very long time.
+- Come with a reasonable expectation that the previous conditions will continue to hold for a very long time.

 Conventional published sources such as books and movies are nearly always acceptable.
 Any determined themer can purchase their copy from one vendor or another.